Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

+We split the proof of Proposition \ref{critical-Misiu} into two parts according to whether a sequence of saddle periodic points accumulates on critical points whose $\omega$ or $\alpha$ limits are non-trivial (interior points or heterocycles), or only on boundary critical points (see definition \ref{defi:boundary}).
+In the first case, treated below, Proposition \ref{critical-Misiu} follows directly from Lemmas \ref{interior} and \ref{HC}.
+The second case reduces, via the notion of a $*-$sequence (definition \ref{def:*-seq}), to proposition \ref{prop:*-seq}, whose proof occupies the rest of the section.

+For a Misiurewicz diffeomorphism, it follows that the omega-limit of any critical point is a set with dominated splitting and so by proposition \ref{dicho-omega} it is either a periodic orbit, or a heterocycle or a set that contains interior points.

+\begin{definition} Let ${\rm Crit_I}(f)$ be the set of critical points $c$ such that $\omega(c)$ or $\alpha(c)$ either contains interior points, is a heterocycle, is contained in a normally hyperbolic arc, or lies in the interior of the basin of attraction of a (semi-)attracting periodic point.
+Let us call ${\rm Crit_{II}}(f)$ its complement.

+The critical points in ${\rm Crit_{II}}(f)$ are called {\it boundary critical points} and the periodic points whose stable or unstable manifolds contain a boundary critical point are called {\it boundary saddle periodic points}. \end{definition}

-For a Misiurewicz diffeomorphism, it follows that the omega-limit of any critical point is a set with dominated splitting and so by proposition \ref{dicho-omega} it holds that it is either a periodic orbit, or a heteroclinic cycle or a set that contains interior points.
-Observe that if there is a sequence $(p_n)$ of periodic points with unbounded period that accumulates on a periodic point, then that periodic point has to be a saddle periodic point that can not be contained in the interior of a normally hyperbolic arc.
+Now, let us consider a sequences $(p_n)$ of saddles that accumulates on a critical point.
+Observe that if there is a sequence $(p_n)$ of periodic points with unbounded period that accumulates at a periodic point, then that periodic point has to be a saddle periodic point that can not be contained in the interior of a normally hyperbolic arc.
 Moreover, if a sequence of periodic points $(p_n)$ accumulates at a critical point, then their periods must be unbounded.